skrub-data/skrub/doc/vision.rst

 - Support time series (eg in the aggregations)

-- Interpolator join to be able
+- Interpolator join to join across multiple columns without exact correspondances in the keys

 - Release (yes we are not planning to release very soon)